gaborkukucska/miniManus/README.md

 ## Acknowledgments

-- Inspired by the Manus project
+- Inspired by the amazing Manus project
-- Built for the Termux community
+- Built for the Termux / Android community
-- Special thanks to all the LLM API providers
+- Special thanks to all the LLM API providers 🙌